How bone conduction systems work

 Bone anchored hearing systems are designed to use your body’s natural ability to transfer sound through bone conduction.
 The sound processor converts sounds into vibrations, which are then sent through your skull bone and directly on to your inner ear.

 A bone anchored hearing system consists of two parts:

 1. A small titanium implant placed in the bone behind the ear

 2. A sound processor that attaches to the implant

-When you click off the sound processor, for example when showering or sleeping, no sound vibrations are sent and your hearing will return to its original state.
+When you click off the sound processor, e.g. for showering or sleeping, no sound vibrations are sent, and your hearing will return to its original state.

-The Ponto System uses Direct Sound Transmission to transmit sound as it provides the best amplification and output, compared to skin drive or magnet systems, where the skin creates a dampening layer between the sound processor and the bone.
+The Ponto System uses Direct Sound Transmission to transmit sound, as it provides the best amplification and output compared to skin drive or magnet systems, in which the skin creates a dampening layer between the sound processor and the bone.

-This animation shows how Direct Sound Transmission works and delivers the renowed Ponto sound quality.
+This animation shows how Direct Sound Transmission works to deliver the renowned Ponto sound quality.

 Find out whether you are a candidate